castorini/docTTTTTquery/README.md

 ## T5 Inference: Predicting Queries from Passages

+Next, we provide instructions on how to use our trained T5 models to predict queries from new passages.
-If you plan to train or run inference with T5, keep in mind that it only works on TPUs (and consequently Google Cloud machines), so this installation must be performed on a Google Cloud instance.
-If you only want to reproduce our results, you only need to install the search engine framework (Anserini), described below.
+Note that T5 only works on TPUs (and consequently Google Cloud machines), so this installation must be performed on a Google Cloud instance.

-You first need to install t5 (please check the [original T5 repository](https://github.com/google-research/text-to-text-transfer-transformer) for updated installation instructions):
+To begin, install T5 (check the [original T5 repository](https://github.com/google-research/text-to-text-transfer-transformer) for the latest installation instructions):

 ```
 pip install t5[gcp]